Speedo: Fastskin

 In 2000, British designer and former competitive swimmer Fiona Fairhurst was named as a finalist for European Inventor of the Year.
 Fairhurst helped Speedo's Aqualab design team invent the first-of-its-kind Fastskin swimsuit.
 Inspired by the varying skin texture of a shark, Fairhurst told the BBC that she was "looking to develop a fabric that mimics nature".
 Both the Fastskin and Fastkskin FS II are textured with bumps and ridges in key places, similar to those on a shark's skin.
 These ridges are claimed to channel the water over the swimmer's body in a more efficient manner than traditional material suits.
 However, research in 2012 has suggested that the artificial sharkskin patterning does not benefit human swimmers, whose body movement is different from sharks.

 In addition, the suits are custom designed for the type of stroke the swimmer will use as well as being engineered differently for women and for men.
 These high-tech suits make use of elastic compression materials to limit muscle oscillation and to compress the swimmer's body, while in other areas a more flexible fabric is used to allow greater range of motion.
 Leaving no detail overlooked, the design team also uses low-profile seams.
-According to author Frank Vizard, the Fastskin suits reduce drag by up to four percent.
+According to author Frank Vizard, the Fastskin suits reduce drag by up to four per cent.
 Speedo adapted this new fabric technology for the 2006 Winter Olympics.
 The full-bodied Fastskin FSII Ice suits were debuted by the silver medal winning American women's bobsled team.

 By the time the bobsledders were given the opportunity to don their Fastskin suits, the line had already gone through several evolutions including the Fastskin FS-II and Fastskin FS-Pro.
 From the very beginning, these drag reducing suits were met with great resistance.
 At issue was Fédération Internationale de Natation (FINA) rule 10.7, which stated "No swimmer shall use any device that may aid his speed, buoyancy, or endurance during a competition (such as webbed gloves, flippers, fins etc).
 Goggles may be worn".
 Early in 2000, Speedo hand-delivered their new Fastskin suits to 150 Olympic hopefuls and promised 6,000 more would be made available for Olympic trials.
 Fearing the possibility of Speedo-clad race winners being stripped of medals due to challenges, the Australian Olympic Committee (AOC) asked the Court of Arbitration for Sport to examine the legality of the FINA-sanctioned suits.
 In May that year, a CAS-appointed arbitrator backed the FINA ruling allowing use of the suits for Olympic tryouts.
 Australian Olympic Committee president John Coates, however, said in a press conference that their swimmers would be allowed to wear the futuristic neck to ankle covering suits, but would do so "at their own risk".
 Coates later stated that the ruling he sought was whether the suits should be classified as costumes or devices.